We are sharing a list of some of our favorite things to do in NYC along with a list of some of our favorite places to eat.

 Warning: We did a lot and we ate a lot!!
 This is a long post!!

 One of the best things I did was download the app HopStop.
 It is great for finding your way around the city.
 You plug in where you want to go and it tells you exactly what subway to take to get there or how to walk or how long it would take by taxi.
 We used it constantly.
-We took a cab a few times too and also used Uber App which worked great!
+We took a cab a few times too and also used the Uber App.
 Tessa taught me that if the cab has it’s light on, it is available for a ride.
 We rode the subway the majority of the time though.
 I highly recommend the 7 day unlimited pass, even if you are only going to be there for 3 days or so and plan on riding the subway a lot.
 It’s worth it!

 I did pretty well maneuvering the subway by myself once I figured the uptown and downtown thing out.
 I only got on the wrong train once and realized it after a few stops so just jumped off and headed the other direction!